meds-ee-uet/AHB-DMA-Controller/README.md

 ---

 #### **Enabling Channels**
-1. After the DMAC is granted the bus, DMAC asserts the `ReqAck `bit corresponding to the `DmacReq` bit which results in deassertion of `DmacReq` bit by the slave/peripheral.
+1. After the DMAC is granted the bus, DMAC asserts the `ReqAck`bit corresponding to the `DmacReq` bit which results in deassertion of `DmacReq` bit by the slave/peripheral.
+The state then transits to `Wait`.
 2. Corresponding to `DmacReq`, the channel is enabled i.e. `Channel 1` is used for `DmacReq[1]` and has the highest priority.Whereas, `Channel 2` is for `DmacReq[0]` bit.

 ---